cdperry/EntJavaIndividualProject/Journal.md

 - Started working on a project plan which I am very behind on
 - Wrote up the problem statement for our team project (Fat Yeti - Snow Depth Web Service)
 - Started sketching out the database design for the project, creating the DAOs and connecting the bits and pieces of the project together

-## Week 7
-03/07/2016
-- Completed readings, attended class and completed in-class exercises
 - Need to make sure I have some things to show for the code review next week

 ## Week 8

-03/14/2016
+03/07/2016
 - Completed readings, attended class and completed in-class exercises
 - Code review

+## Week 8.5
+- Spring Break!
+Didn't go to Mexico ...

 ## Week 9

 03/21/2016
 - Completed readings, missed class due to work

 ## Week 10

 03/28/2016
 - Completed readings, attended class and completed in-class exercises
 - Worked on team project (FatYeti), got frustrated by RESTful web services.
 - Started using Maven for the team project as it greatly simplified managing dependencies.

 ## Week 11

 04/04/2016
 - Completed readings, attended class and completed in-class exercises
 - Worked on team project (FatYeti).
 No longer frustrated by RESTful web services thanks to the Jackson demo.

 ## Week 12

+04/11/2016
 - Completed readings, attended class and completed in-class exercises
 - Completed team project (FatYeti)
 - Decided that I'll be doing another research topic for my second extracurricular presentation.
 There are a number of tutorials that I have found online (free) and through Udemy (paid) that will be helpful for this.

-04/11/2016
+## Week 13

+04/18/2016
 - The calendar shows I've got about a month left.
 While the entity/persistence (DAO) and DAO testing are pretty much done I have not made adequate progress on the controller portion.
 I need to get moving on that.
 - continued learning about design patterns for my second extracurricular presentation

-## Week 13
+## Week 14

-04/18/2016
+04/25/2016
 - Continuing to make progress on the UI, starting to dabble a bit in jQuery to help with modals.
 I was having trouble getting JSP variables into my modal based on selected table rows.
 Using HTML data-* attributes and jQuery I was able to get past this issue.
 - Continued work on controllers and the persistence layer
 - Did my second extracurricular presentation on design patterns